stfcrux/Ecare_mobileApp/README.md

   Likewise, to select thier destination location, they can use place picker where it will list all notable points of interest to the user and they can simply slect where they want to go.

-- Nearby Places feature, at the bottom of the map screen, the user can choose to find near schools, restaurents and hospitals, once found, the user can click on the given markers and can choose to route to them from wherever they please to start from.
+- Nearby Places feature, at the bottom of the map screen, the user can choose to find near parks, hospitals, etc, once found, the user can click on the given markers and can choose to route to them from wherever they please to start from.

 - To access our other tools, user can click the bottom right button, where it has a